Quick Start with BabylonJS

 Key Takeaways

-- Vite Simplifies Setup: Vite handles worker bundling and module resolution effectively for a smooth development experience.
+- Vite Simplifies Setup: Vite handles module resolution effectively for a smooth development experience.

 asyncbecause they communicate with Web Workers, ensuring the main thread remains responsive.
-InputsDTOs: Use these typed objects to configure geometry operations, promoting code clarity and type safety.- Separate Worker Files: Each geometry kernel runs in its own dedicated worker, maximizing performance for computationally intensive tasks.
+InputsDTOs: Use these typed objects to configure geometry operations, promoting code clarity and type safety.- Modular Design: The

 @bitbybit-dev/babylonjspackage seamlessly integrates Bitbybit's powerful geometry kernels and functionalities with your BabylonJS applications.